jeremytammik/tbc/a/1888_net_5_core.md

     return RenderNodeAction.Proceed;
   }
 </pre>
 - Run this in Revit on a desktop computer and also in design automation on Forge.

 The add-in will need to be modified to run in design automation.
 Modify the code so the value of `vertCount` can be verified both in the desktop version and DA version.
-I was expecting the value to be the same both on desktop and in DA, however in my experience the model was much more detailed when exporting in DA.
+I was expecting the value to be the same both on desktop and in DA, however, in my experience, the model was much more detailed when exporting in DA.

 ####<a name="4"></a> SQL Versus NoSQL

-I became a great fan on NoSQL while working on the [FireRatingCloud](https://github.com/jeremytammik/FireRatingCloud) project, a multi-RVT-project reimplementation of the FireRating SDK sample.
+I became a fan of NoSQL while working on the [FireRatingCloud](https://github.com/jeremytammik/FireRatingCloud) project, a multi-RVT-project reimplementation of the FireRating SDK sample.

 It forms part of my research connecting desktop and cloud prior to the emergence of Forge and uses a REST API to access a cloud-based NoSQL MongoDB database managed by a node.js web server.

-I still remain a fan of NoSQl, even after being intrigued by and reading an article by John Biggs and Ryan Donovan asking, [Have the tables turned on NoSQL?](https://stackoverflow.blog/2021/01/14/have-the-tables-turned-on-nosql)
+I still remain a fan of NoSQL, even after being intrigued by an article by John Biggs and Ryan Donovan asking, [Have the tables turned on NoSQL?](https://stackoverflow.blog/2021/01/14/have-the-tables-turned-on-nosql)

 They conclude that NoSQL is "not so great for your side hustle" and that

- > a consensus has emerged in conferences and blogs that SQL is the gold standard &ndash; with a lot of emphasis on PostgeSQL &ndash; and you should use it by default, only deviating if you have good reasons to use NoSQL."
+> a consensus has emerged in conferences and blogs that SQL is the gold standard &ndash; with a lot of emphasis on PostgeSQL &ndash; and you should use it by default, only deviating if you have good reasons to use NoSQL.

- I assume they know a lot more than I do in that area, so I guess I should trust their judgement more than mine in this case.
+I assume they know a lot more than I do in this area, so I guess I should trust their judgement more than mine in this case.

- But I continue to prefer NoSQL anyway :-)
+But I naively continue to prefer NoSQL anyway :-)